 Ethiopia’s 40,000 mosques will each, commit to planting 5,000 trees over the next three years.
 Some of them will become eco mosques, establishing woodlots in order to become self sufficient in their fuel supply.
 Each eco mosque will have its own tree-planting club running workshops and annual Tree Days as part of a wider effort to lead and educate the community in environmental action.
 In Uganda, the Muslim Green Top Tree planting project aims to distribute, plant and grow 2.5 million seedlings for fruit and agroforestry as part of its plan.

 The world’s rainforests could completely vanish in a hundred years at the current rate of deforestation.
 The Schools4Trees programme was launched in Indonesia in 2010.
 School children planted nine different species of trees on a hectare of land in the Gunung Halimun-Salak National Park in West Java, Indonesia.
 IFEES aims to replicate this project worldwide as an educational tool involving children of all denominations giving them an understanding of their stake in their own futures.

 ‘In the Ottoman heartland, venerable çinar trees grow in nearly every great mosque complex.
-Even after they die their stumps are left standing and are carefully tended.’
+Even after they die their stumps are left standing and carefully tended.’